syncfusion-content/maui-docs/MAUI/NavigationDrawer/Swipe-Gesture.md

 ## Enabling Swipe Gesture

-It can be enabled/disabled using the `EnableSwipeGesture` property.
+The `EnableSwipeGesture` property can be utilized to activate or deactivate the swipe functionality in `SfNavigationDrawer`.

 {% tabs %}